Retail-as-a-service provider Leap raises $3M and launches first store

 At its core, Leap simplifies a DNVB’s physical retail operations into a single line item on its P&L, allowing the company to focus on brand building and supply chain rather than retail strategy, while also allowing them to scale faster.

 With the latest fundraise, the company hopes to build out its team and continue new location expansion.
-Longer-term, Leap’s co-founders hope to build a vast network of sites, that can help provide intelligence around new store development and shopper preference.
+Longer-term, Leap’s co-founders hope to build a vast network of sites that can help provide intelligence around new store development and shopper preference.

 “We want to be the platform to help brands go to market in the offline space”, said co-founder Amish Tolia.
 “We want to help brands build direct-to-consumer relationships in local neighborhoods across the country and enable them to focus on what they’re best at.
 Enable them to focus on product innovation, supply chain management, great marketing and brand building.”